richafnu/Viva/Viva/glint/communicate/support-survey-participants.md

    1. **includeAllCycles:** Select **yes** to include all cycles (this option is recommended for Lifecycle and Always-On survey eligibility troubleshooting).
 Select **no** to include the selected cycle only.
    1. **includePersonalEmail:** Select **yes** to include the personal email attribute (if applicable).
 Select **no** to exclude.
 1. Select **Save as ZIP** to download a compressed file of recipients.
-1. Search for the user in the exported recipient file to confirm if there were included in the survey.
+1. Search for the user in the exported recipient file to confirm if they were included in the survey.

 ## Validate credentials for attribute-based survey access